 “Artie.
 Dear Artie.
 Your mom and I decided that you can’t come home until you lose weight and come to your fashion senses,” daddy Zeus had said.
 “And tell your hobo friend to hijack himself a new suit with real pants if he’s gonna paint the town with my baby.
 Bernie’s friend Frankie should have already told him that life’s too short to dress like a bum.
 And what the hell is that thing you’re drivin’?”

 “Uh…” Munch, munch, munch.
-“Bernie’s Chia.”
+“Bernie rented a Chia.”

 “Everyone up here thinks that you’ve gotten weak and out of control.
 We can’t afford to have the other deities think that the Olympians are pushovers.”
 Zeus shouted into the phone.
 “For gods and goddesses sakes, Art-Art, you used to knock ’em dead.”

 “Art-Art?”
-Bernie, her human, heard that, and giggled.
+Bernie heard that and giggled.

 “You mean Miss Soapy Puppies?”

 “Princess,” the voice said.
 “Don’t come home until you’ve cleaned up your circle of friends.”
+Zeus hung up.